tschupp/random-xkcd-wallpaper/README.markdown

 --------------
 * Clone the github project.
 * execute `make`
-* Uses brew to install ImageMagick
+* installs ImageMagick and the script